philips-software/terraform-provider-hsdp/docs/resources/cdr_org.md

 * `org_id` - (Required) The Org ID (GUID) under which to onboard.
 Usually same as IAM Org ID
 * `name` - (Required) The name of the FHIR Org
 * `part_of` - (Optional) The parent Organization ID (GUID) this Org is part of
+* `purge_delete` - (Optional) If set to `true` will purge all FHIR resources associated with the Organization.
+Default: `false`

+~> Only use `purge_delete = true` when you are sure recursive deletetion of FHIR resources under the Organization is acceptable for the given deployment.

 ## Attributes Reference